meaganalfaro/meaganalfaro/README.md

 - 👋 Hi, I’m @meaganalfaro
-- 👀 I’m interested in
+- 👀 I’m interested in web delevopment, cybersecurity, and machine learning!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: linkedin @meaganalfaro
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love dogs!

 <!---
 meaganalfaro/meaganalfaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.